“Time is an inelastic resource. No matter how high the demand, we cannot rent, hire or buy more of it.”

 (a) How a CEO chooses to spend his/her time can depend on a multitude of variables, such as where the company is in its growth trajectory, the industry, how big an internal or external challenge is at the current moment in time, etc. The bottom line, though, is that there are core elements every CEO should work toward so that s/he can steer a growth company in the right direction.
 In other words, CEOs should focus on running their companies so that their companies don’t run them.
 They should use their executive assistants effectively to manage their time.

 (b) Secondly, remember that the percentages below are approximate.
-At certain times, you’ll spend more time on the strategic components (such as developing your 3 Year Strategic Plan and managing cash flow) or you’ll spend more time analyzing a gap and being a solution resource for a situation of primary importance, etc. The point is to strive for the approximations below so that your time is maximized for efficiency and effectiveness with your executive coaching engagement.
+At certain times, you’ll spend more time on the strategic components (such as developing your 3 Year Strategic Plan and managing cash flow) or you’ll spend more time analyzing a gap and being a solution resource for a situation of primary importance, etc. The point is to strive for the approximations below to maximize your time for efficiency and effectiveness with your executive coaching engagement.